jkremp/AutoVpnUi/README.md

 AutoVpnUi runs in the background and is either started as a script, which requires a AutoHotKey installation, or as a compiled executeable.

 Once AutoVpnUi is started it is waiting for shortcut pressed.
 This shortcut will initiate the automated VPN connection.
-The default shortcut is CTRL+Printhttps://www.autohotkey.com/docs/Hotkeys.htm.
+The default shortcut is CTRL+PrintScreen.

 # How to run?